 Online filing for Trade Names and Trademarks has been fully implemented and PDF forms are no longer accepted.
-You may access the online filing system by selecting the “Online Trade Name & Trademark Filing” link to the right of this screen under “Forms & Resources”.
+You may access the online filing system by selecting the “Online Trade Name & Trademark Filing” link to the left of this screen under “Forms & Resources”.
 Any PDF applications received will be returned and you will be instructed to file online.

 Select the appropriate application and follow the prompts to complete your filing.
 Some applications will require review by our office staff and you will receive a message advising you of this at the end of your filing.

 Processing time for online filings requiring review is currently 2 -3 weeks.

 Upon completion of our review, you will receive an email prompting you for payment or if your filing is being rejected, an email with the reasons for rejection.
 Once payment has been completed, you will receive your certificate via the email that you provided.

 Trade Name and Trademark Cancellations and Assignments must be printed, signed, dated and notarized and mailed in for processing to the following: